Department of Finance

 FIN 7023.
 Corporate Finance.
 (3-0) 3 Credit Hours.

+Prerequisite: Consent of instructor.
 The theory of financial management of the firm, including Miller and Modigliani propositions and their extensions; imperfect information and agency problems; and asymmetric information and signaling, will be considered.
 Corporate finance issues such as capital structure, dividend policy, corporate governance, and bankruptcy topics will be covered.
 Empirical research in corporate financial decisions will also be covered.
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 7033.
 Valuation.
 (3-0) 3 Credit Hours.

+Prerequisite: Consent of instructor.
 The concepts of valuation are developed through such topics as asset pricing models and arbitrage methods.
 Development of concepts of value additivity, stochastic dominance, and state preference will be undertaken.
 Stochastic processes and stochastic calculus are developed for the pricing of options in continuous time.
 Other discrete time processes and valuation methods will also be covered.
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 7043.
 Empirical Finance.
 (3-0) 3 Credit Hours.

+Prerequisite: Consent of instructor.
 Theoretical concepts of asset pricing are presented, techniques for testing various hypotheses regarding asset pricing models, option pricing models, and fixed income models are examined.
 Market structure issues using event studies and time series applications are developed.
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 7053.
 Topics in Financial Research.
 (0-0) 3 Credit Hours.

+Prerequisite: Consent of instructor.
 This is a directed research course where the topics will vary.
 The student will undertake research under the instructor’s supervision.
 Topics often include empirical analysis.
 The course may be repeated for up to 6 semester credit hours when topics vary.
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 7113.
 International Financial Markets.
 (3-0) 3 Credit Hours.

+Prerequisite: Consent of instructor.
 Techniques are demonstrated in how to conduct empirical research in international financial markets (Forex, stocks, bonds, commodities, and derivatives) with sophisticated econometrics and extensive data analysis.
 Topics include trading mechanisms, market efficiency, price discovery, arbitrage, transaction costs, portfolio management, and exchange policies.
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 7211.
 Doctoral Research.
 (0-0) 1 Credit Hour.

 May be repeated for credit, but not more than 24 hours may be applied to the Doctoral degree.
-Differential Tuition: $129.
+This course has Differential Tuition.

 FIN 7213.
 Doctoral Research.
 (0-0) 3 Credit Hours.

 May be repeated for credit, but not more than 24 hours may be applied to the Doctoral degree.
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 7214.
 Doctoral Research.
 (0-0) 4 Credit Hours.

 May be repeated for credit, but not more than 24 hours may be applied to the Doctoral degree.
-Differential Tuition: $542.80.
+This course has Differential Tuition.

 FIN 7216.
 Doctoral Research.
 (0-0) 6 Credit Hours.

 May be repeated for credit, but not more than 24 hours may be applied to the Doctoral degree.
-Differential Tuition: $774.
+This course has Differential Tuition.

 FIN 7311.
 Doctoral Dissertation.
 (0-0) 1 Credit Hour.